techidaily/site-win11-tips/source/_posts/fixing-dll-not-loading-error-in-windows-steam-client.md

  Steam’s “Failed to Load steamui.dll” error can also occur due to issues with your Windows computer.
 So, if the above fixes don’t work, you can try some basic fixes to resolve the error message.

 * **Run the SFC Scan:** Corrupt or missing system files on your PC can sometimes disrupt Windows’ ability to launch apps and programs.
 You can [run the System File Checker (SFC) tool](https://www.makeuseof.com/system-file-checker-sfc-windows/) to scan your system for such problematic files and repair them.
 * **Update Drivers:** Another reason why Steam may fail to load its interface on Windows is due to outdated or faulty graphics drivers.
-If that seems to be the case, [updating the graphics drivers on your PC](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/)will help.
+If that seems to be the case, [updating the graphics drivers on your PC](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) will help.
 * **Perform a System Restore:** There’s a chance that recent changes made to your system have led to Steam’s “Failed to Load steamui.dll” error.
 To fix this, you can [use System Restore to revert Windows](https://www.makeuseof.com/use-system-restore-windows/) to its earlier state and fix the error for good.

 ## Get Rid of Steam’s “Failed to Load steamui.dll” Error on Windows